bullet-db/bullet-service/README.md

 * [Storm Architecture](https://bullet-db.github.io/backend/storm-architecture/) to see how Bullet is implemented on Storm.
 * [Setup on Spark](https://bullet-db.github.io/backend/spark-setup/) to see how to setup Bullet on Spark.
 * [Setup on Storm](https://bullet-db.github.io/backend/storm-setup/) to see how to setup Bullet on Storm.
-* [API Examples](https://bullet-db.github.io/ws/examples/) to see what kind of queries you can run on Bullet.
 * [Setup UI](https://bullet-db.github.io/ui/setup/) to setup the Bullet UI.

 Code licensed under the Apache 2 license.
 See LICENSE file for terms.